 The more serious the injury and the extent of necessary treatment, the higher the damages.
 Likewise, if a person is permanently incapacitated, the damages can be astronomical.
 Damages for human losses should be substantially higher than the cost of the medical care itself.

 The available insurance coverage can limit damages in the most severe motorcycle crashes.
-In Texas, the minimum coverage is $30,000, and many drivers in Texas do not even carry insurance.
+In Texas, the minimum coverage is $30,000, and many drivers do not even carry insurance.
 Even the most severe catastrophic injury damages or a wrongful death claim can be limited when there is no insurance coverage to pay the damages.

 If there is more than one victim of a motorcycle crash how the settlement money is divided will impact the bottom-line number in some instances.